techieeliot/gcc-web-design-co/src/content/blog/getting-started-with-nextjs.md

 ---
-title: "Getting Started with Next.js"
+title: 'Getting Started with Next.js'
-publishedAt: "2024-04-02"
+publishedAt: '2024-04-02'
-summary: "A beginner-friendly guide to setting up a Next.js project with TypeScript, App Router, and modern best practices."
+summary: 'A beginner-friendly guide to setting up a Next.js project with TypeScript, App Router, and modern best practices.'
-image: "/blog/getting-started-with-nextjs.webp"
+image: '/blog/getting-started-with-nextjs.webp'
 ---

 # Getting Started with Next.js

-There's something refreshing about starting a new project in Next.js—like stepping into a field of ripe blueberries ready for the picking.
-This guide walks you through setting up a Next.js project from scratch while embracing best practices for file organization, routing, and performance.
+There's something refreshing about starting a new Next.js project—like stepping into a vibrant garden full of potential.
+This guide walks you through setting up your project while emphasizing best practices that help your ideas grow naturally.

 ## Prerequisites